 The standard conditions of sale are a set of Law Society produced contract conditions to which the vast majority or residential sale contracts are subject.
 A solicitor is not obliged to incorporate the standard conditions of sale into any contract he drafts but it is very rare to see a contract which is not subject to them.
 The standard conditions of sale cover most foreseeable eventualities arising from a land transaction such as what happens in the event of late completion, if the buyer wants to occupy the property before completion, who is responsible for insurance etc.

 The version of the standard conditions of sale currently in use is the standard conditions of sale 5th edition (2018 Revision).
-Although the 5th edition has been around for quite some time now, there are solicitors who will still be using earlier versions such as the pre 2018 revision or even the 4th edition, so I've retained the guide to the standard conditions of sale 4th edition as a pdf file here.
+Although the 5th edition has been around for quite some time now, it’s possible that some solicitors will still be using earlier versions such as the pre 2018 revision or even the 4th edition, so I've retained the guide to the standard conditions of sale 4th edition as a pdf file here.
 There are two other editions, the National Conditions of Sale 20th Edition and the Standard Conditions of Sale 3rd Edition which are rarely encountered.
 We will be concentrating on the 5th Edition.
 For those of you who are familiar with the 4th edition, we'll flag up some of the major changes.
 You can download the Standard Conditions of Sale 5th Edition from our conveyancing documents section by clicking on the link, as well as the 4th Edition.

 1 General